-The degree two functor and the Milnor conjecture are concerned with a rather theoretical and not easily explained relation between to different expressions derived from "a field of characteristic different from 2".
-It relates Milnor K-theory to so called Galois cohomology.
+The degree two functor and the Milnor conjecture are concerned with a rather theoretical, and not very easily explained in a daily-life language, relation between to different expressions derived from "a field of characteristic different from 2".
+It relates Milnor K-theory to Galois cohomology.
 Milnor used his intuition to state the relation, but he was not able to prove it.
-The problem remained open for some two decades until Vladimir Voevodsky gave a proof of the relation around 1996.
+The problem remained open for some two decades until Vladimir Voevodsky gave a proof around 1996. [back]